-How To Treat Damp Walls Internally
+How To Treat Damp Walls In Your Home

-Dealing With Damp
+Dealing With The Damp

 Living in a wet and rainy country like Ireland shouldn’t have an impact on your home.
 Regardless of how much it rains, your home should stay warm and dry throughout the year.
 But sometimes, issues with our homes such as leaking roofs, broken gutters, poor ventilation and even lack of insulation can allow the damp to seep in, potentially leading to mildew and mould growing in places we don’t want it.
 Luckily, when damp is caused by these things, it can generally be fixed.